slavaz/SmartFilamentSensor/doc/README.md

 If you want to buy the same extruder, you may search it in Internet by '[dual gear extruder](https://www.google.com/search?q=dual+gear+extruder)' query.

-The extruder brings us an access to a top of the motor shaft so now it's possible to recognize a rotation of the motor by Smart Filament Sensor.
+The extruder gives us an access to the top of a motor shaft so now it's possible to recognize a rotation of the motor by Smart Filament Sensor.

 Requirements
 ===